OneDrive/onedrive-api-docs/docs/rest-api/resources/site.md

 ---
 # Working with SharePoint site resources

-The SharePoint API in Microsoft Graph supports the following core scenarios:
+The SharePoint API supports the following core scenarios:

 * Access to SharePoint **sites**, **lists**, and **drives** (document libraries)
 * Read-only support for **site** resources (no ability to create new sites)